GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 This reality points to a problem far too complex to be resolved by emission source control alone.
 That’s why “active air purification technologies” have been gaining increased attention in recent years.
 These technologies aim not only to monitor polluted air but also to purify it—and in some cases, to permanently remove certain gases.
 Moreover, some solutions integrate with art, architecture, and biotechnology, contributing to urban aesthetics as well.
 The three primary technology domains currently in focus are:

-* Biological filters and algae-based systems
+* Biological filters and Moss-based systems
 * Electrostatic ionization towers
 * Direct air capture and carbon storage technologies